Jgabriel88/blueBird/README.md

 ## Behavioural Requirements

 - User can create a new user with a single username and email
+- User can login with a existent username and password
 - A logged user can create, remove, update, and delete a tweet
 - A logged user can logout